Hochman Consultants - Internet Marketing

-Here's an example of a Sitelinks listing.
-On a Google search for the keyword "Sekonic" beneath the main search result we see links to various areas of the Sekonic web site.
-This would help a searcher in two ways: they can get a better understanding of what the site is about before they visit, and they can take a shortcut from Google to the topic that interests them.
+Here’s an example of a Sitelinks listing.
+On a Google search for the keyword “Sekonic” beneath the main search result we see links to various areas of the Sekonic web site.
+This would help a searcher in two ways: they can get a better understanding of what the site is about before they visit, and they can take a shortcut from Google to the page that interests them, rather than arriving at the home page and then having to navigate.

 Google Doesn't Say How to Get Sitelinks

-• Site ranks first for the keyword(s) that generate the Sitelinks listing
+• Site ranks on the first page for the keyword(s) that generate the Sitelinks listing

 • Easily spiderable, structured navigation.